Fire Safety in an HMO

 Fire fighting equipment

-There are no longer requirements to have fire-fighting equipment within HMOs.
+There are no longer requirements to have fire-fighting equipment in HMOs.
 The advice is to evacuate the building to a place of safety and call the fire and rescue service.

 If you have any queries relating to fire safety in your rented property, please contact us.